ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced]
-- Issue write from Node 1 to Table 1 (the gateway, leaseholder, and Raft leader node).
+- You send insert statement from Node 1 to Table 1.
+- The leaseholder and Raft leader replica for Range 1 are on Node 1.
-- Node 1 writes to Raft log and sends write request to follower nodes to append to Raft logs.
+- The replica on Node 1 writes to Raft log and sends write request to follower nodes to append to Raft logs.
 @ulend
 @snapend